pitkant/fennica/inst/examples/20170201-manuscript.md

 ---

-### Fig 5: Turku in Sweden: proportions for title count and paper in Swedish University towns
+### Fig 5: Turku as Swedish university town

+Proportions for title count and paper in Swedish University towns

 ![plot of chunk comparisons](20170201_manuscript/comparisons-1.png)